Kilmarnock railway station

 Kilmarnock railway station (Scottish Gaelic: Stèisean rèile Chille Mheàrnaig) is a railway station in the town of Kilmarnock, the largest and administrative centre of East Ayrshire situated on the west coast of Scotland.
 The station is managed by ScotRail, and is served by trains on the Glasgow South Western Line.
-One of the earliest railway stations in Scotland, the Kilmarnock and Troon Railway opened on 6 July 1812, until it was replaced by the Glasgow, Paisley, Kilmarnock and Ayr Railway on 4 April 1843.
+It is located between Kilmaurs to the north, Troon to the south west, and Auchinleck to the south east, and is sited 33 mi 59 chain from the former Glasgow Bridge Street station, measured via Dalry.